mattermost/docs/source/administration/config-settings.md

 **Enable Sign Up With GitLab** (`"Enable": false`)

-"true": Allow team creation and account signup using GitLab OAuth.
+`true`: Allow team creation and account signup using GitLab OAuth.
 To configure, input the **Secret** and **Id** credentials.

 **Id** (`"Id": ""`)

 Obtain this value by logging into your GitLab account.
-Go to Profile Settings -> Applications -> New Application, enter a Name, then enter Redirect URLs `https://<your-mattermost-url>/login/gitlab/complete` (example: `https://example.com:8065/login/gitlab/complete`) and `https://<your-mattermost-url>/signup/gitlab/complete`.
+Go to Profile Settings > Applications > New Application, enter a Name, then enter Redirect URLs `https://<your-mattermost-url>/login/gitlab/complete` (example: `https://example.com:8065/login/gitlab/complete`) and `https://<your-mattermost-url>/signup/gitlab/complete`.

 **Secret** (`"Secret": ""`)

 Obtain this value by logging into your GitLab account.
-Go to Profile Settings -> Applications -> New Application, enter a Name, then enter Redirect URLs `https://<your-mattermost-url>/login/gitlab/complete` (example: `https://example.com:8065/login/gitlab/complete`) and `https://<your-mattermost-url>/signup/gitlab/complete`.
+Go to Profile Settings > Applications > New Application, enter a Name, then enter Redirect URLs `https://<your-mattermost-url>/login/gitlab/complete` (example: `https://example.com:8065/login/gitlab/complete`) and `https://<your-mattermost-url>/signup/gitlab/complete`.

 **Auth Endpoint** (`"AuthEndpoint": ""`)